tari/taricorp.net/content/posts/2023/video-squisher/index.md

 Normally to capture the output from a subprocess using Python's `subprocess` module, you'd want to call `communicate` on the process to wait for completion and return its output as a string.
 This application wants to return output immediately as it arrives rather than all at once after the subprocess exits, so that's clearly not sufficient: we instead need to send a message whenever any new output appears, and ideally send empty messages rather than waiting for a long time without printing anything to ensure the stream's connection doesn't time out due to inactivity.

 I know that `communicate` must do something similar to what I want to do by collecting output as it arrives, because that method ensures processes which take input on standard input won't get stuck by doing the same thing: waiting for output while a subprocess is waiting for input would deadlock the entire thing, so it must be able to opportunistically grab output from a subprocess and pass input in.
-Looking at how the Python standard library implements `communicate`, I found it worked similarly to how I expected it would (using something like the `select()` system call) and implemented something similar:
+Looking at how the Python standard library implements `communicate`, I found it worked similarly to how I expected it would (using something like the `select()` system call) and implemented something similar myself in `handle_subprocess`:

 ```python
 def handle_subprocess(self, proc: subprocess.Popen):